 As part of our mission to make the world a better place, we want to support social impact projects that our students and alumni are passionate about.
 That’s why we set up the Oxford Scholastica Academy Foundation, through which we are able to provide advice, publicity and funding to students’ charities and projects.

 While we are able to give larger sums to help fund projects set up by Oxford Scholastica alumni, we are also more than happy to consider causes to which our alumni have no official ties, but which they are dedicated to supporting.
 In this case we would ask that you are able to show evidence of this e.g. previous fundraising done for a charity, or voluntary work undertaken.

 Our funding structure is as follows:

 - ‘Do it’ fund: for alumni to set up a new project, and get it off the ground.
 Grants from this fund are worth up to £500

-- ‘Grow it’ fund: to grow an established project (set up by OSA alumni), which has already seen results, and to enable it to widen its scope.
+- ‘Grow it’ fund: to grow an established project (founded by Oxford Scholastica alumni), which has already seen results, and to enable it to widen its scope.
 Grants from this fund are worth up to £1000

 - ‘Support it’ fund: for projects not set up by alumni, but which they are dedicated to supporting.
 Grants from this fund are worth up to £250

 You can apply for funding by filling in the form below, and all successfully shortlisted applications will then be voted on by our alumni and wider community.
 If your project meets our threshold of likes, we will be able to support you with funding.